 Some people would have ignored that guilty feeling; rationalizing that the odds were slim that the owner of that photo would ever come in contact with my post.
 But, what if they did!?
 What if they were checking out other sleigh bell photos and saw their picture on the link to my post.
 I knew in my mind that they would have every right to be upset and that I really wouldn’t have any excuse for having done what I did.
 So, with my conscience suitably guilty, I decided to try and make things right.

 I must admit that I was expecting the worst.
 The Internet is a wild and woolly place, at times.
 There are lots of angry people out there, eager to argue for sport.
 There are dangerous people, too.
-Folks who want to gain access to your world in order to steal your information, your money and even your identity.
+Folks who want to gain access to your world in order to steal your information, your money, your identity and more.
 There are lots of competitive folks out there in cyberspace, as well.
-These folks wouldn’t think twice about denying a favour to someone who might, as a result, take marketshare away from them once the favour had been granted.
+These folks wouldn’t think twice about denying a favour to someone who might, as a result, take marketshare away from them.

 As I clicked on the email link, I did so in the same way that The Grinch did on Christmas morning, high atop Mt.
 Crumpit.
 He listened for the sound of crying and of sadness but, instead, what he heard was merry….very!
 He found that sound puzzling.
 For me, I opened that email and was prepared for a finger-wagging blast but instead, I found gratitude and thankfulness and compliments.
 Like the Grinch, I was momentarily taken aback, too.